lisadunlap/VibeCheck/README.md

   conda activate myenv
   ```

-1. Installation (*Please make a PR if I forgot any imports!*)
+1. Installation (*please make a PR if I forgot any imports!*)
 ```
 pip install -r requirements.txt
 ```

-2. Create a weights and biases account if you dont already have one (you may also have to change the entity in `main_iter_stack.py`)
+2. Create a weights and biases account if you dont already have one

 3. Copy this into a file named serve/global_vars.py and set your openai key